malworthy/musicbox-mpd/README.md

 - :mix [name of mixtape] - save contents of current queue to a 'mixtape' (aka playlist)
 - :delmix [name of mixtape] - delete a mixtape
 - :rand [x] - add 'x' number of random songs to the queue
+- :update - recan music library
+- :settings - show MPD settings
+- :shuffle - shuffle songs in the current queue
+- :error - show the last error message (if any) from the MPD server
+- :about - display version of musicbox and MPD server